 No matter how well you care for your pet, they will inevitably come into contact with a flea or tick while going for a walk or playing in the grass.
 The best way to keep your pets and home safe from these menacing insects is by being consistent with flea and tick prevention.
+We recommend that your pets continue on taking flea and tick preventative medicine each month for the entire year.
 Below, we’ll talk a little bit more about why prevention is important and discuss the role that your veterinarian plays in helping prevent and treat fleas and ticks for your pets.

 Why Flea and Tick Prevention is Important

 Flea and tick infestations can impact the health of your pet.
 By consistently working to prevent fleas and ticks, pet owners can help their cats and dogs avoid discomfort, skin infections, and diseases like Lyme disease and Rocky Mountain Spotted Fever.
 Not only does flea and tick prevention work to keep your pets happy and healthy, but these preventative measure also help keep your home and family safe from a flea or tick infestation.

 There are a variety of different options for preventing fleas and ticks.
 These can include oral medications, spot treatments, and sprays.
 The best way to determine which flea and tick prevention option is right for your pet is to consult your veterinarian.
 Based on your pet’s medical history and current circumstances, your vet will recommend the best preventative care for your animal.